8 Ways Lawmen: Bass Reeves Is Different From The Yellowstone TV Shows

 has emerged as a strong series in its own right after just three episodes, two of which recently aired on CBS to an audience of more than 3.

 3 million viewers.
 The Bass Reeves story, which is executive produced by creator Taylor Sheridan and lead actor David Oyelowo, was originally marketed as an expansion on the miniseries starring Sam Elliot, which serves as a prequel to .
-However, t here is zero connection whatsoever to and , making the historical Western a completely standalone series.
+However, there is zero connection whatsoever to and , making the historical Western a completely standalone series.

 8 Bass Reeves Only Has 1 Major Protagonist